warmcat/libwebsockets/READMEs/README.content-security-policy.md

 ### Implications of strict CSP

 Halfhearted CSP isn't worth much.
-The only useful approach is to start with `default-src 'none'` which disables everything, and then whitelist the minimum needed for the pages to operate.
+The only useful approach is to start with `default-src 'none'` which disables everything, and then allow the minimum needed for the pages to operate.

 "Minimum needed for the pages to operate" doesn't mean defeat the protections